 - 1. Notification of the appropriate law enforcement agency. - 2.
-Out-of-school suspension of the student for ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through expulsion for at least one (1) calendar year. - 3.
+Out-of-school suspension for a period of ten (10) days and immediate referral for a Disciplinary Hearing with the recommendation for expulsion for the remainder of the present school year and one (1) additional year. - 3.
 Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and expulsion.